-The dE/dx or dN/dx resolution for electrons of momenta 5 and 6 GeV/c in the 1 T data for a 1 m track with 60% coverage was measured to be 3.6% for the dE/dx truncation method and 2.9% for the template fit method.
-This result is impressive and is currently, the best resolution per meter of track length of constructed TPCs running at atmospheric pressure.
+The dE/dx or dN/dx resolution for electrons of momenta 5 and 6 GeV/c in the 1 T data for a 1 m long track with 60% coverage was measured to be 3.6% for the dE/dx truncation method and 2.9% for the template fit method.
+This result is impressive and is currently the best PID resolution per meter of track length of constructed TPCs running at atmospheric pressure.

-The single electron efficiency at high hit rates was studied.
-For hit rates up 1.4 kHz per chip a reduction of at most 0.6% in the relative efficiency was measured.
+The single-electron efficiency at high hit rates was studied.
+For hit rates up 5.7 kHz per chip a reduction of at most 0.6% in the relative efficiency was measured.

-280 Hit bursts due to highly ionising particles were characterized showing the 281 pattern recognition capabilities of a GridPix Pixel TPC.
+Hit bursts due to highly ionising particles were characterised showing the pattern recognition capabilities of a GridPix Pixel TPC.

-The resolution in the precision plane as a function of the incident track angle was measured in the B=1 T data using reconstructed circle tracks.
-It was demonstrated that the resolution in the precision plane is - as expected - independent of the incident angle φ within an uncertainty of 16 μ m.
+The resolution in the precision plane as a function of the local track angle was measured in the B=1 T data using reconstructed circle tracks.
+It was demonstrated that the resolution in the precision plane is - as expected - independent of the local track angle φ within an uncertainty of 16 μ m.

-The projected particle identification performance of a GridPix Pixel TPC in ILD was presented using the B=1 T test beam results for the measured electron PID resolution.
+The projected particle identification performance for a GridPix Pixel TPC in ILD was presented using the B=1 T test beam results for the measured electron PID resolution.
 The expected pion-kaon PID separation for momenta in the range of 2.5-45 GeV/c at $\cos\theta=0$ is more than 5.5 (4.5) σ for the template fit (dE/dx truncation) method.